bleuKraken/travel-application/README.md

    > npm run start

 The app listens on port 4444, so visit http://localhost:4444 in a web browser to view.
-Or simple go into the "dist" folder and drag-and-drop the html file into a browser.

 ## Running developer